KSAH-42/RabbitOM/README.md

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/HIK.Cam1.png)

 First of all, the issue it's not due to the HIK cam, it just works as expected.
 And the issue does not really come from VLC, but where ?
-VLC used an external open source RTSP-Library, and this external library doesn't support all authentication schemes/algs provided by the camera.
-VLC will continue to ask to you to enter the credentials.
+VLC just used an existing external RTSP-Library, and this third party library doesn't support all authentication schemes/algs provided by the camera.
+VLC (3.0.23 and previous versions) will continue normally to ask to you to enter the credentials.
+According the headers it's something like JesusLive-666.dll
 Take a look on the network traffic captures and you will understand.

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/HIK.Cam1.Settings.png)